 - In 2024, this program is in year 3 of a three-year cycle.

 - Applications are available in Nova about two months before the deadline.

 - Financial and statistical reports must be submitted through Canadian Arts Data / Données sur les arts au Canada (CADAC) before the deadline.

-- 2021 is the next deadline open to new applicants to this program.
+- 2025 will be the next deadline open to new applicants to this program.

 - Ontario-based, not-for-profit corporations, or national not-for-profit corporations with the head office in Ontario